 If you have more time, you can walk the Cinque Terre trail, which travels between each of the villages.
 However, the entire journey takes around 6-hours, so it’s better suited for those who are spending at least two or three days in the area.

-Ideal for a day trip or even a long weekend, Bologna is a fascinating city located half an hour from Florence.
 While most people come for the mouthwatering cuisine (Tagliatelle al Ragù Bolognese and Mortadella both originated here), the city is packed with a number of notable sights and attractions.

 Visit Piazza Maggiore, the central square home to Pallazo d’Accursio, the Palazzo del Podesta, the Basilica di San Petronio, and the Palazzo Comunale.